neuefische/web-exercises/sessions/recap-project-6/tourio-app/README.md

 - Consider the case where a place is deleted.
 Ensure associated comments are also removed to avoid orphaned data in your database.

-### Deploy to Vercel
+### Deploy your Project to Vercel

-- Deploy your app to Vercel and make sure the deployment can access the cloud database with the help of environment variables.
+Follow [these instructions](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-vercel.md) to deploy the project to Vercel.

 #### Vercel and MongoDB Atlas (environment variables)